StoatPower/elixir-gen-alg/genetic-rules.md

 ### Step 4 - Creating Children

 Crossover is analagous to reproduction.
-The goal of crossover is to exploit the strengths of current solutoins to find new, better solutions.
+The goal of crossover is to exploit the strengths of current solutions to find new, better solutions.

 #### Rule 11